foreverycc/allelesnp/README.md

 # allelesnp
-identify SNP allele-specific effects through sequencing data
+Identify SNP allele-specific effects through sequencing data

+Allele-specific effects are strong indication of the functionality of SNP.
+This package aim to identify allele-specific effects through sequencing data.